pravega/pravega/documentation/src/docs/pravega-concepts.md

 ![Stream Segment](img/segment.split.merge.overtime.new.png)

-- A Stream starts at time **t0** with a configurable number of Segments.
+- A Stream starts at time **t0** with a configurable number of Stream Segments.
 If the rate of data written to the Stream is constant, there will be no change in the number of Segments.

 - At time **t1**, the system noted an increase in the ingestion rate and splits **Segment 1** into two parts.
 This process is referred as **Scale-Up** Event.